National Register of Historic Places

 While local tax incentives may only be available to properties listed on the Spokane Register of Historic Places, there are several Federal incentives available for individually listed National Register landmarks and contributing structures of historic districts.
 These include:

-- Assurance that the property will not be altered or demolished by federally funded or licensed projects
+- Assurance that the property will not be reviewed prior to being altered or demolished by federally funded or licensed projects

 Listing on the National Register is less restrictive than listing on the Spokane Register